 Learn more about the 183 South Toll Road

 The 183 South Expressway Project is being built by the Central Texas Regional Mobility Authority (Mobility Authority) in order to improve safety, optimize system connectivity, and enhance local mobility along the US 183 corridor.
 The project extends eight miles from US 290 to SH 71 in east Austin.
 The new $743 million expressway will serve as a gateway to Austin-Bergstrom International Airport and as a bypass to I-35.
 It will reduce travel times and improve mobility for commuters, local drivers, visitors to the region, and people who prefer to use public transit, ride their bike or walk.
 The project includes:

 - A new tolled expressway featuring three lanes in each direction

-- An improved non-tolled US 183 with two-to-three general purpose lanes in each direction
+- An improved non-tolled US 183 with up to three general purpose lanes in each direction

 - A high tech traffic monitoring system for improved traffic management and emergency response